mesonbuild/meson/docs/markdown/howtox.md

 The coverage report can be found in the meson-logs subdirectory.

+Note: Currently, Meson does not support generating coverage reports with Clang.

 ## Add some optimization to debug builds

 By default the debug build does not use any optimizations.
 This is the